zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 This behavior is specifically by design to allow for multiple ways of setting the data while providing a consistent and reliable API for creating your Handlers.

+`data` will be the same reference for all handlers called so take care not to manipulate the object your handler receives, rather make a new object if you want to make changes.

 ## Adding Handlers for AppCons

 The TAO provides 3 different types of Handlers which you can see in the [Advanced Section](../advanced/README.md).
 For learning the Basics here, we will illustrate use with the most widely